👉 TAP TO SAVE 30% WITH CODE NEW

 Jamal Shead - Fantasy Basketball Rankings, DFS Picks, NBA Injury News

 We are closing in on the NBA trade deadline, which is next Thursday, February 5th.
-Every year, there are players who are rumored to be dealt who don't, and then a few surprise moves are made instead.
+Every year, there are players rumored to be dealt who aren't, and then a few surprise moves are made instead.
 The deadline comes one week ahead of the All-Star break, which takes place about two-thirds of the way through the season (not halfway like you may think), as most teams will have only around 25 games remaining after the break.

-In this article, I want to highlight some widely available players who could be real difference makers in the final weeks of the fantasy basketball season and playoffs.
+In this article, I want to highlight some widely available players who could be real difference-makers in the final weeks of the fantasy basketball season and playoffs.
 We won't go as far as to call them "Silly Season Heroes," but all these players could see a major increase in production if injuries, trades, or shutdowns take place involving players on their current roster.

 Featured Promo: New Novig users get a $25 purchase match (50% discount up to $25) on your first Novig deposit, and 6 free months of RotoBaller's "Big-4" Premium Pass (NBA, NFL, MLB, NHL) which includes exclusive tools for Betting, Props, DFS and more!
 CLAIM IT NOW